mharen/mharen.github.io/blog/2006/2006-01-conversation-i-had-with-michael-today.md

 Michael: it gets worse

-sarah: it's so awesome!<br />and crazy!<br />crazily awesomely crazy!
+sarah: it's so awesome!

+and crazy!

+crazily awesomely crazy!

-Michael: it uses scientific rounding -- it rounds .5 to the nearest even!<br />cint(1.5) = 2<br />cint(2.5) = 2
+Michael: it uses scientific rounding -- it rounds .5 to the nearest even!

+cint(1.5) = 2

+cint(2.5) = 2

 sarah: omg no way!

-Michael: so to go from assuming it simply truncated to now rounding ina very unusual way is very disconcerting<br />you think you are funny but you are not.
+Michael: so to go from assuming it simply truncated to now rounding ina very unusual way is very disconcerting

+you think you are funny but you are not.